huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 - chat fine-tuned models for conversation
 - instruction fine-tuned models

 This guide focuses on inference with an instruction-tuned model, [llava-hf/llava-interleave-qwen-7b-hf](https://huggingface.co/llava-hf/llava-interleave-qwen-7b-hf) which can take in interleaved data.
-Alternatively you can try [llava-interleave-qwen-0.5b-hf](https://huggingface.co/llava-hf/llava-interleave-qwen-0.5b-hf)] if your hardware doesn't allow running a 7B model.
+Alternatively, you can try [llava-interleave-qwen-0.5b-hf](https://huggingface.co/llava-hf/llava-interleave-qwen-0.5b-hf)] if your hardware doesn't allow running a 7B model.

 Let's begin installing the dependencies.